 Once you've decided to invest in precious metals within an Individual Retirement Account (IRA) and/or rollover some of the funds from your existing retirement vehicle (i.e. – 401k or 403b) into a Gold IRA, your next step should be finding a reputable company to help you set up and stock your self-directed IRA with eligible bullion products.
+A recent gold ownership survey found that 10.8% of Americans own gold, but few actually know what to do with their gold to protect it from seizure, theft, or taxation.

 Unfortunately, many investors completely overlook the fees and charges associated with opening and owning a precious metals IRA.
 Other than the cost of the bullion itself, most of the cost associated with investing in a precious metals IRA comes from the IRA custodian entrusted with storing your IRA's gold in an approved depository.
 IRA custodians typically partner with bullion dealers, brokers, financial advisors/planners, and investment firms that help their clients open and fund precious metals IRAs.
-In some cases the dealer/broker will offer to waive the setup and storage fees charged by the IRA custodian, as is the case with Regal Assets offering to waive fees for clients who set up an IRA with their partnered custodian, Equity Institutional.
+In some cases, the dealer/broker will offer to waive the setup and storage fees charged by the IRA custodian, as is the case with Regal Assets offering to waive fees for clients who set up an IRA with their partnered custodian, Equity Institutional.

 Each custodian charges their own setup, storage, and admin fees.
 Some custodians charge a flat-rate annual fee (which stays the same regardless of the account value) while others charge sliding scale fees (which rise as the value of the account increases).
+Most also tack on an IRA custodian to custodian transfer fee.
+Below, we've provided a comprehensive self-directed IRA custodian fee comparison between the various custodians in the space.

 The key to making a well-protected investment in precious metals is to thoroughly research every aspect, from ordering/delivery to long-term secure storage, possibly in an offshore location (depending on your preference as an investor).
 There are many options available to you as a retirement investor, but not all of them are profitable or safe.